Home business ideas: profitable options you can start

 Why start a home business?

-A home business offers lower startup costs, greater flexibility, and the freedom to build income on your own terms.
-Small and medium-sized enterprises (SMEs) accounted for nearly half of the GDP generated by the private sector in 2022.
-Without the expense of commercial space, you can reach profitability faster and keep more of what you earn.
+SMEs accounted for nearly half of the GDP generated by the private sector in 2022.
+Without the expense of commercial rent, you can reach profitability faster and keep more of what you earn.
+Many Canadian home businesses can launch for under $2,000, depending on the type of work you choose.

-• Reduce overhead costs: Eliminate rent and reduce utility expenses
+- Reduce overhead costs: eliminate rent and lower utility expenses

 Home business ideas to explore